-Dr. Vikram Sarabhai’s name is synonymous with Indian space research.
-He is the pride of our nation and a source of inspiration for many!
+Dr Vikram Sarabhai’s name is synonymous with Indian space research and the pride of our nation!

 Dr. Vikram Ambalal Sarabhai was born on August 12, 1919, in Ahmedabad, India, in a wealthy family.
 His preliminary schooling was conducted at a family school run by his mother.
 He graduated from the Gujarat College in Ahmedabad, in the year 1940, and later studied at St. John's College at Cambridge, England.
 After returning back to India, he conducted his research on cosmic rays at Bangalore, along with Sir C. V. Raman.